 ANT.
-From unjust men deliver me, O Lord!
+Ab hominibus ini-ANT.
+From unjust men deliver me.
+O Lord! quis libera me, Domine.

-The fourth psalm represents our Saviour offering His prayer to God as evening incense: His hands are stretched out upon the cross.
+The fourth psalm represents our Saviour offering His prayer to God as evening incense : His hands are stretched out upon the cross.
 His bones are disjointed; the tomb, which the psalmist here calls hell, is soon to receive Him as its victim; and yet, He hopes in the promised aid.

 ANT.
 Custodi me a laqueo, quem statuerunt mihi, et a scandalis operantium iniquitatem.
-ANT.
-Keep me from the snare which they have laid for me, and from the stumbling-blocks of them that work iniquity.

-Domine, clamavi ad te, exaudi me: intende voci meæ cum clamavero ad te.
+Domine, clamavi ad te, exaudi me : intende voci meæ cum clamavero ad te.